asmcup/runtime/README.md

 [asmcup.jar](https://github.com/asmcup/runtime/releases)
 and run it.
 This will launch the Sandbox which allows you to write, compile, and debug your robot. **You need to have Java installed to run the Jar file.**

+You can find sample bots to try out over [here](https://github.com/asmcup/bots).

 asmcup.jar also has command line tools: